Fast Reactions and Slow Manifolds: Introduction

 \section{Introduction}

 The study of fast-reaction systems plays a crucial role in many natural sciences.
 Examples of fast-reaction systems and their limit can be found in reaction-diffusion models \cite{murakawa2011fast, fellner2016quasi, henneke2016fast}, enzyme reactions \cite{doi:10.1063/1.1889434}, coagulation-fragmentation models \cite{doi:10.1081/PDE-120021188,carrillo2008fast} and many other bio-chemical systems \cite{guarguaglini2007fast,herrmann2014rate,de2019fast}.
-The important aspect of fast-reaction limits is that they can help to reduce the complexity of a system by eliminating the fast evolving dynamics of the system.
+The important aspect of fast-reaction limits is that they can help to reduce the complexity of a system by eliminating the fast evolving dynamics of the system and only the evolution of the slow dynamics remains.
 One approach, that stems from the modeling of chemical reactions, is to regard the fast-reaction limit as a quasi-steady-state approximation (QSSA) of the system \cite{zbMATH06088800, eilertsen2021hunting}.
 The mathematical study of fast-reactions in the context of reaction-diffusion dates back at least to the seminal work by Hilhorst et al. \cite{hilhorst1996fast}.
-A more recent review of the topic can be found in \cite{iida2018review}.
-Other examples of significant contributions in this research area include \cite{crooks2007fast,doi:10.1080/03605300903225396,hausberg2018well,daus2020cross}.
+A more recent review of the topic can be found in \cite{iida2018review}; we also refer to~\cite{crooks2007fast,doi:10.1080/03605300903225396,hausberg2018well,daus2020cross} for several further examples analyzing fast-reaction systems.